harishankarjoshi/QA/casa.md

 ### OTHER (oauth, oidc, etc.)

 Use the same steps as in SAML section, however, integrate a social site or an external OP (such a Gluu Server) instead of a SAML provider (IDP)

+## 2FA settings plugin

+Detailed instructions are here: https://gluu.org/docs/casa/4.2/plugins/cert-authn/

+Ensure you use the 4.2-snapshot or 4.2.Final jar, not an older version

 ## Certificate authentication plugin